dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/landing-page/index.md

 ![html layout](img/html_layout.png){: .fancy .small}

-🚀Take a screen cap at this point.
+🚀Take a screen cap at this point!

 ## Adding in Fonts